 This will set the IP address to interface eth0

 7. Assigning an IP Address to a Netmask to Network Interface

-Using the “ifconfig” command with “netmask” argument and interface name as (eth0) allows you to define an netmask to an given interface.
+However, Using the “ifconfig” command with “netmask” argument and interface name as (eth0) allows you to define a netmask to a given interface.

 8. How to Assign a Broadcast to Network Interface